-For our local community where we live, in Houma, Louisiana on the Gulf Coast, our community is very much dominated and dependent upon the oil and gas sector.
+For our local community where we're headquartered, in Houma, Louisiana, on the Gulf Coast, our community is very much dominated and dependent upon the oil and gas sector.
 So many of the people here work for companies that are involved in the sector.
-We're very heavily reliant upon it.
-More broadly, our industry keeps the lights on, provides the energy, literally and figuratively for everything, for all goods and services and it's just what drives our economy.
+We're heavily reliant upon it.
+More broadly, our industry keeps the lights on, provides the energy, literally and figuratively, for everything-for all goods and services.
+It's what drives our economy.
 We're keeping their lights on by electricity generation and petrochemical inputs that are going into products that people who might not think about it are dependent upon.
-Almost every product that they're touching has some sort of input from our industry.
+Almost every product that people touch has some sort of input from our industry.
 It's a huge driver for our economy.